ExploitEngineer/secure-todo-app/README.md

 ## Features

-* ✅ JWT-based Authentication
+- ✅ JWT-based Authentication
-* 🔐 Password hashing with bcrypt
+- 🔐 Password hashing with bcrypt
-* 📋 CRUD for Todos
+- 📋 CRUD for Todos
-* 📦 SQLite database via Sequelize ORM
+- 📦 SQLite database via Sequelize ORM
-* 🎨 TailwindCSS for UI styling
+- 🎨 TailwindCSS for UI styling
-* ⚛️ React Frontend
+- ⚛️ React Frontend
-* ⚙️ Express.js Backend
+- ⚙️ Express.js Backend
-* 🧪 Secure and scalable folder structure
+- 🧪 Secure and scalable folder structure
+- real-time communication using socket.io

 ## Technologies Used

 ### Frontend

-* React
+- React
-* TailwindCSS
+- TailwindCSS
+- socket.io-client

 ### Backend

-* Node.js
+- Node.js
-* Express.js
+- Express.js
-* Sequelize ORM
+- Sequelize ORM
-* SQLite
+- SQLite
-* JWT (jsonwebtoken)
+- JWT (jsonwebtoken)
-* bcryptjs
+- bcryptjs
+- socket.io

 ## Getting Started

 ### Prerequisites

-* Node.js & npm
+- Node.js & npm

+## Introduction to Socket.IO

+Socket.IO is a JavaScript library that makes real-time, bidirectional communication between browsers (or other clients) and a Node.js server easy.
+It gives you event-based sockets with lots of useful features (auto reconnect, rooms, namespaces, fallbacks) so you can build chat apps, live dashboards, multiplayer games, notifications, collaborative editors, etc.

+## What Socket.IO is

+- A client + server library for realtime messaging (JS on both browser and Node).
+- Wraps a protocol on top of WebSocket and HTTP long-polling — exposing a nice event-based API: `socket.emit('myEvent', data)` and `socket.on('myEvent', handler)`.
+- Adds features **WebSocket alone does not** provide out of the box: automatic reconnection, heartbeats, acknowledgement callbacks, rooms, namespaces, and a small framing/protocol layer.

+### Key takeaways

+- Socket.IO = event-driven realtime library (client + server).
+- Adds reliability & higher-level features beyond raw WebSockets.

 ### Installation